 You’ll appreciate its longevity, often outlasting other flat roofing materials with minimal maintenance.
 It’s also known for its excellent waterproofing abilities, a critical feature for flat roofs.

 It’s not the lightest option, so ensure your building can handle the load.
 Despite this, its cost-effectiveness, durability, and proven track record make built-up roofing a practical choice for your flat roofing needs.
+Built-up roofing is one of the oldest flat roofing systems.
+It remains a reliable flat roof option for many commercial buildings.

 The Strengths and Weaknesses of PVC Roofing